avinetworks/ansible-role-docker/README.md

 This role requires Ansible 2.0.0 or higher.
 Requirements are listed in the metadata file.

+If you rely on privileage escalation (e.g. `become: true`) with this role, you will need Ansible 2.2.1 or higher to take advantage of this issue being fixed: https://github.com/ansible/ansible/issues/17490

 ## Role Variables
 For more information about the variables many can be found https://docs.docker.com/engine/reference/commandline/dockerd/